aksaharan/vagrant-boxes/MongoDB/mms-automation-base/README.md

 This vagrant file provides creation of vagrant boxes with MMS Automation agent configured on it using the various settings provided in the Vagrantfile and the environment variable

-# What happens as part of the Vagrant
 ## MMS Automation Box creation
 Vagrant box setup behaviour is configured using the control paramaters available in the file config/vagrant_config.virtualbox.rb.
 Following are some of the values that are available